Phata Poster Nikhla Hero: Cast

-Development
+Production

 The film has often been termed as a full-on "masala" commercial entertainer.
 Other than the casting and genre, the makers refused to divulge further details.
 In early August 2012, it was confirmed by director Rajkumar Santoshi that he had been offered the film along with actor Arpit Sharma and that he had been in talks for the previous six months.
 Soon after, when asked, Kapoor confirmed he had not yet signed on for the film, but was on the verge of doing so.
 It was also reported at the time that actress Diana Penty had been signed on as the female lead, though Ileana D'Cruz later replaced her.
 Actress Padmini Kolhapure has been signed on to play the role of Kapoor's mother in the film.
 It was later revealed that newcomer Deepika Kamainah will play an important role alongside Shahid Kapoor and Ileana D'Cruz.

 Music

 The songs were composed by Pritam, with lyrics penned by Irshad Kamil and Amitabh Bhattacharya.
 The first song, "Tu Mere Agal Bagal Hai", was released on 26 July.
 The song is sung by Mika Singh.

 "Hey Mr DJ" is a club song sung by Benny Dayal, Shefali Alvares and Shalmali Kholgade.
 The song "Main Rang Sharbaton Ka" is sung by Atif Aslam and Chinmayi, and the Reprise version of "Main Rang Sharbaton Ka" is sung by Arijit Singh.
 "Dhating Naach" is another number featuring Nargis Fakhri and sung by Neha Kakkar and Nakash Aziz.
 Another Version of the song was sung by Shefali Alvares and Nakash Aziz but it was not included in the official jukebox.
 Songs are arranged by Vishal S.

 The film score was composed by Raju Singh.